zellwk/zellwk.com/src/posts/2017-06-07-callbacks.md

 console.log(result) // 6
 ```

-Notice that, when you pass a callback into another function, you only pass the reference to the function (without executing it, thus without the parenthesis `()`).
+Notice that, when you pass a callback into another function, you only pass the reference to the function (without executing it; thus without the parenthesis `()`).

 ```js
 const result = callbackAcceptingFunction(callback)